boytchev/spam/README.md

 - Email from organization, publisher or event that I **do not know** and I **have never agreed** to get emails from them.
 - **Beall's list**.
 If the sender is in this list, it will be blocked.
 - Showing **misleading or custom ranking**, e.g. Impact Factors that are fake (yes, I check Web of Science), claims that something is indexed by Scopus, but it is not found there, using own ranking systems that mimik IF and SJR, but are not.
+- Asking me to **review a paper** for a journal or to **join program committee** of a conference, without establishing a proper contact with me and having my agreement.

 Is it possible that some legitimate event or publication is wrongly included in this list?
 Yes, it is possible, but I do prefer to be on the safe side.
 If I cannot make myself sure within **2-3 minutes** that the message is trustful, this message is dropped out.
 I do not have the time to do a full scale research.